Using libvirt/KVM with Vagrant

 • ipv4: The IPv4 prefix used for the management network (default: 192.168.121.0/24)

 • ipv6: Optional IPv6 management network prefix.
-Not set by default.
+It’s not set by default.

 • _network: The libvirt network name (default: vagrant-libvirt)